Carmen, Cebu: Tourism

 Carmen is home to the Cebu Safari and Adventure Park, an adventure and safari park, located in the municipality's barangay Corte.
 The park opened in 2018 and is a popular tourist destination not just for Carmen, but for Cebu as a whole.
+Since the early 2000s, the barangay has also been home to a monastery of the Sylvestrines, a Benedictine monastic order, established by monks from Sri Lanka.

 Before Sinulog started in Cebu City in 1980, the town of Carmen had already dancing the beat and rhythm similar to that of the Sinulog way back in 1974.
 It was started by Fr.
 Jose Motus, the parish priest, and then-mayor Benyong Villamor, and patterned it from his hometown's festival, the Ati-Atihan of Kalibo, Aklan.
 During its launching it was named Ati-Atihan sa Carmen, but renamed Sinulog sa Carmen the following year.
 From then on, the Sinulog sa Carmen is held in every second Sunday of January, just a week before the Sinulog Grand Parade in Cebu City.
 Participating contingents dance their way around the municipality to honor the Santo Niño.
 However, given the popularity of the latter, the date was moved to the Sunday following the feast, bringing it in line with the Dinagyang Festival of Iloilo.